TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/ipc.md

 \note Currently the IPC between A53 running Linux and MCU M4F running RTOS/NORTOS is only supported.
 \endcond

+\cond SOC_AM62AX
+\note Currently the IPC between A53 running Linux and MCU R5F running RTOS/NORTOS is only supported.
+\endcond
 ## Introduction

 @VAR_SOC_NAME SOC has multiple CPUs on which distinct applications are run.
 These applications